How To Hike With Your Dog

 Before heading out, check the weather and temperature range so your pup can be as well prepared as you are.
 Pack extra water if it will be hot, layers if it will be wet or chilly, and , of course, trail snacks.

-GEAR TIP: Grip Trex™ Boots offer paw protection on rocky and rough terrain – or even hot and sandy trails.
+GEAR TIP: Grip Trex™ Boots or Hi & Light™ Trail Shoes offer paw protection on rocky and rough terrain – or even hot and sandy trails.
+Need help finding the right pair of dog boots?
+Here’s our dog boot guide.

-The Singletrak™ Pack is an excellent way for dogs to carry their own water when hiking long, dry trails that don’t pass by water sources.
-It can also stash the packable Quencher™ Bowl and ultralight Wind Sprinter™ Jacket - a great layer for those unexpected turns in weather.
+The Singletrak™ Pack or Trail Runner™ Dog Running Vest are excellent ways for dogs to carry their own water when hiking long, dry trails that don’t pass by water sources.
+They can also stash the packable Trail Runner™ Bowl and pick up bags.

 Much like you’d break in your boots and work up to hiking longer distances, it’s a good idea to get your pup used to wearing a pack or boots well before you plan to use them on the trail.
 Know what your trail companion is capable of, and work your way up to longer mileage and wearing a pack.
 Dogs typically can carry up to 25% of their weight in a pack.